corona-warn-app/cwa-website/blog/2021-04-21-eventregistration/index.md

 layout: blog
 ---

 Deutsche Telekom and SAP’s project team have released **version 2.0 of the Corona-Warn-App**, which will be available to users within the next 48 hours.
 The update adds the **event registration feature** to the app, allowing users to check in via a QR code at retail stores, events or private meetings.
+Corona-Warn-App 2.0 has benefitted from discussions with Dr. Wouter Lueks and Prof. Carmela Troncoso from EPFL (École polytechnique fédérale de Lausanne) on how to adapt their decentralized, privacy-preserving protocol [CrowdNotifier](https://github.com/CrowdNotifier/documents), to support automatic notifications.

 <!-- overview -->